dragonsl4yer/berserk-hiatus.github.io/README.md

-# hiatus-hiatus.github.io
+# berserk-hiatus.github.io

-The source code for the HxH hiatus chart.
+The source code for the Berserk hiatus chart, forked from and based on the HxH hiatus chart by rentzhx3 (https://hiatus-hiatus.github.io/).